-EDITOR’S NOTE: This text, penned by futurologist and co-founder of Studio Monnik Christiaan Fruneaux, questions the viability of the anthropocentric culture and holds it responsible for the lack of introspective gaze that defines our age– the loss of the stars bearing witness to that.
+EDITOR’S NOTE: This text, penned by futurologist and co-founders of Studio Monnik Christiaan Fruneaux and Edwin Gardner, questions the viability of the anthropocentric culture and holds it responsible for the lack of introspective gaze that defines our age– the loss of the stars bearing witness to that.
 In the context of the XXII Triennale di Milano, Broken Nature, Fruneaux’s words complements the project presented by the Dutch pavilion, I See That I See What You Don’t See, curated by Angela Rui, Marina Otero Verzier, and Francien van Westrenen.

 Whatever exists outside of humanity has disappeared from our anthropocentric culture – the loss of the stars bears witness to that.
 It is time to curtail our enlightenment; our introspective gaze is no longer working.

 We have lost the nocturnal darkness.
 In 2016, the Light Pollution Science and Technology Institute created an atlas of the night sky, a ‘where can you still see the stars?’ map.
 The findings are remarkable.
 For example, 99 per cent of the residents of the United States of America and the European Union – with all those stars in their flags – live in places where it is now impossible to see the Milky Way.
 The culprit is, of course, light pollution.
 Our cities are too illuminated, and you need darkness to see the stars.
 In his book, The End of Night, Paul Bogard estimates that 80 per cent of the children now being born in the USA and the EU will never, in their entire lives, experience what it is like to read a book by starlight.
 Hidden behind the reflected light from countless lamps, the most impressive natural landscape we know of – a source of inspiration for art, mysticism, science and entire civilizations – will remain hidden from them forever.